Wisconsin authorities taking precautionary measures against Coronavirus

-Wisconsin authorities are taking precautionary measures to assess Wisconsinites' potential exposure to a deadly virus spreading across China and Southeast Asia.
+Wisconsin authorities are taking precautionary measures to assess residents' potential exposure to a deadly virus spreading across China and Southeast Asia.

 UW Health will begin asking patients in its emergency departments and urgent care settings for their travel history Friday afternoon.
 Those suspected of contracting the coronavirus will be masked and isolated in a private exam room.
 Officials said in a statement that UW Health has not identified any cases at this time.